 - Advanced training in conducting and reporting on independent and original research.

 Students spend the first year of the course in Oxford where they study Chinese language alongside core classes in Chinese society and culture.
-They also choose from a range of options (shared with the MSc Modern Chinese Studies) which allow them opportunities to acquire advanced knowledge of the society, politics, economics, history, literature and art of modern China.
+They also choose from a range of options (shared with the MSc Contemporary China Studies) which allow them opportunities to acquire advanced knowledge of the society, politics, economics, history, literature and art of modern China.
 The first part of the second year consists of a four-month intensive Chinese language programme at Peking University during which students also have the opportunity to do research in China for their dissertations.
 After this students return to Oxford to prepare for the final examination in June.

 The programme is suitable for graduates who have developed an interest in China and now want to take that to a level where it could be useful for their future careers.
 It can be taken either as a terminal degree in preparation for professional work in which knowledge of China and Chinese is an advantage, or in preparation for further research as part of a doctoral degree in either the Humanities or Social Sciences.

 Knowing the Chinese language is essential for anyone who wants to understand China and the programme is designed to provide this at both elementary and intermediate levels.
 Students will be allocated to the appropriate level by a placement test on arrival.